 Axle seal leak repair costs between $100 to several hundred dollars.
 A few factors, like your car make and model, mechanic, and region, determine the actual repair cost.
 In any case, it’s best to repair the axle seal leak once you notice it.
 This is true because the leak damaged the transmission, dropping an expensive repair bill on the table.

-It is important to note that the front axle seal leak repair cost differs from the rear axle seal leak repair cost due to the price of the seal and the labor involved in replacing them.
+It is important to note that the front axle seal leak repair cost differs from the rear axle seal leak repair cost due to the cost of the seal and the labor required to replace them.

 How serious is an axle seal leak?

-Axle seal leak is a serious case.
+An axle seal leak is a serious issue.
 While you can drive with a small leaking axle seal, do not drive with a large leak.
-Driving with a small axle seal leak is a risk, but you can drive with it as far as you keep the fluid at the right level.
+Driving with a small axle seal leak is a risk, but you can drive with it as long as you keep the fluid at the right level.
 On the other hand, a large leak is a severe issue that can keep you stranded in the middle of nowhere.

 How long can you drive on a leaking CV axle?

-There’s no general duration you can drive with a leaking CV axle seal leak.
+There’s no general duration you can drive with a leaking CV axle seal.
 How long you can drive with a leaking CV axle depends on the severity of the leak.
-For instance, a bristled axle seal that has not started dropping oil even when driving on the highway will stay several months.
+For instance, a bristled axle seal that has not yet started leaking oil even while driving on the highway will last for several months.
 This type of leak only leaves the seal area greasy.

-However, large leaks (depending on the severity) can carry you between some hours and a few months as far you maintain adequate oil levels.
+However, large leaks (depending on their severity) can last from a few hours to a few months, as long as you maintain adequate oil levels.

 How long does it take to fix a leaking axle?